-I started off my explorations from Johnstons of Elgin, which is not much more than a brisk 10 minute walk away from the centre of town.
+I started off my explorations from Johnstons of Elgin, which is not much more than a brisk 10-minute walk away from the centre of town.
 However, it is very easy to get distracted by two attractions on the way.
 The first is the ruin of Elgin Cathedral, which dates back to the thirteenth century.
-You can get views through the iron bars, or pay an admission charge to wander round.
+You can get views through the iron bars, or pay an admission charge to wander around.
 It’s managed by Historic Environment Scotland, and they run guided tours in July and August.
-Known as the ‘lantern of the north’ due to the ambitious design, I think it comes close to rivalling the cathedral in St Andrews for medieval beauty.
+Known as the ‘lantern of the north' due to the ambitious design, I think it comes close to rivalling the cathedral in St Andrews for medieval beauty.

 The second attraction, and conveniently just across the road from the Cathedral, is Elgin’s Biblical Garden.
 If you have an interest in religion and/or gardening, this site is carefully managed by horticultural students at the University of the Highlands and Islands.
-I visited in January so of course it was looking pretty bare in terms of plants, so a trip in the spring or summer would be ideal.
+I visited in January so of course, it was looking pretty bare in terms of plants, so a trip in the spring or summer would be ideal.
 Look out for the central walkway laid in the shape of a Celtic cross and built using over a thousand textured paving slabs, and sculptures which depict various parables.

-Heading back into town, I spotted Elgin Museum – Scotland’s oldest independent museum!
-Whilst closed for the winter season, there are collections that feature archeology, art, fossils, images of old Elgin and other local history exhibits.
+Heading back into town, I spotted Elgin Museum - Scotland's oldest independent museum!
+Whilst closed for the winter season, there are collections that feature archaeology, art, fossils, images of old Elgin and other local history exhibits.

 Another museum which is closed during winter is the Moray Motor Museum which is a must-visit for any fan of vintage cars and motorbikes.
 For both of these museums, do check their websites for opening times.